Peter Himmelman

-Peter Himmelman (born November 23, 1959, in St. Louis Park, Minnesota) is an American singer-songwriter and film and television composer from Minnesota, who formerly played in the Minneapolis indie rock band Sussman Lawrence before pursuing an extensive solo career.
-Himmelman is also the founder of Big Muse, a company which helps individuals and organizations unlock their creative potential.
-He is married to Maria Dylan, a lawyer and adopted daughter of Bob Dylan.
-They have four children.
+Peter Himmelman (born November 23, 1959, in St. Louis Park, Minnesota) is an American singer-songwriter, musician, and film and television composer from Minnesota, who formerly played in the Minneapolis indie rock band Sussman Lawrence before pursuing an extensive solo career.

 Career

 Himmelman garnered his first solo deal on Island Records in 1985 after a video for the song "Eleventh Confession" made its way onto regular rotation on MTV.
-His first release entitled This Father's Day was composed for Himmelman's father David.
+His first release, This Father's Day, was composed for his father, David.
 In the early '90s, he achieved significant alternative radio play with songs including "The Woman With The Strength of 10000 Men", from his From Strength To Strength release.
-He was nominated for an Emmy Award in 2002 for his song "Best Kind Of Answer" which appeared in the CBS series Judging Amy, for which Himmelman also composed the score.
+He was nominated for an Emmy Award in 2002 for his song "Best Kind of Answer", which appeared in the CBS series Judging Amy, for which he also composed the score.
 He was the composer for the FOX television show Bones through the fourth season.
 He was nominated for a Grammy Award for his children's album, My Green Kite.
 USA Today has called Himmelman "one of rock's most wildly imaginative performers" for his often highly improvisational stage shows.

 Big Muse

-In 2011 Himmelman began working with organizations and brands such as McDonald's, Gap Inc., and Banana Republic to help them achieve better communication, innovation and leadership with a company he started called Big Muse.
+In 2011 Himmelman began working with organizations and brands such as McDonald's, Gap Inc., and Banana Republic to help them achieve better communication, innovation and leadership, via a company he started called Big Muse.
 The methodology Himmelman created is designed to help organizations increase innovative thinking, team building and leadership ability.
 Its main metaphor for teaching these skills is songwriting.

+Personal life

+Himmelman is married to Maria Dylan, a lawyer and adopted daughter of Bob Dylan.
+They have four children.

+Himmelman identifies as an Orthodox Jew, prays three times a day, and does not work on the Jewish sabbath or Jewish holidays.